wonsunahn/CS1632_JavaAssessment/README.md

 # Java Assessment Exercise

-DUE: September 6 (Wednesday), 2023 Before Class
+DUE: January 16 (Tuesday), 2024 Before Class

-Please accept Exercise 0 on **GitHub Classroom** using the following link:
+Please accept Exercise 0 on **GitHub Classroom** using the following link: TBD
-TBD

 When you accept the assignment, a new GitHub repository will be automatically created for you with which you will do backup, versioning, and even submission.